oicr-gsi/dimsum/docs/user_manual/internal/guides/sign_off_case.md

 5. Another dialog should confirm that your sign-offs were saved successfully.
 Once you close the dialog, the page will refresh to show the updated cases.

+## Assigning Releases

+Releases may be assigned before they are completed.
+This clarifies that someone is (or will be) working on the release so that another person doesn't begin working on the same thing, duplicating the work and possibly interfering.
+Assignment works the same as sign-off - simply select "Assigned" for the QC Status and the release will be assigned to you.
+This option is only available for release QC.
+To clear the assignment, set any other QC Status.